 Processor graphics page walker implements a GTT cache which holds the remaining entries that are read as a cacheline but not used for the immediate page walk.
 This is only applicable in case of leaf walks and not including the 2MB/1GB page sizes.
-When s/w enables the use of 2MB/1GB page sizes, it will have to disable the GTT cache in CHV, BSW.
+When SW enables the use of 2MB/1GB page sizes, it must disable the GTT cache.